-Special Surviving Spouse and Child benefits for any member first employed as a Deputy Sheriff or County Jailer on or after November 1, 2020 and who is killed or mortally wounded during the performance of duty are equal to 2.5% of final average monthly compensation multiplied by the greater of the member's actual service or twenty (20) years.
+Special Surviving Spouse and Child benefits for any member employed as a Deputy Sheriff or County Jailer and who is killed or mortally wounded during the performance of duty are equal to 2.5% of final average monthly compensation multiplied by the greater of the member's actual service or twenty (20) years.
 In addition, an amount of \$400 per month will be paid as long as a child of the deceased member is under the age of 18 (or 22 if enrolled full time at an institution of higher education).